Gridiron Nations Championship: Trophy

+The GNC Cup is officially known as the Mullin-SFU Alumni Trophy, an 1888 recommissioned English silver trophy crafted by Ashbury & Sons.
+The trophy was co-donated by Jim Mullin, the commissioner of the GNC and the SFU Football Alumni Association.

 Media and promotion

 The GNC is supported by international broadcast agreements and promotional partnerships developed by the participating federations.
 Each federation is responsible for marketing home fixtures, while collective content is distributed globally through social and digital media platforms.

+The GNC exhibition between Canada and Mexico was carried on Canal Once across Mexico on TV and streaming platforms.